Journal of Vascular Surgery® is dedicated to the science and art of vascular surgery and aims

 Clinical Research articles involve human clinical information, descriptions of patient populations, and clinical applicability

 Case Reports.
 Case Reports will be considered for publication exclusively in the new Journal of Vascular Surgery: Cases.
-The publication fee is $500.00 for this online-only, open access, Journal.
+The publication fee is US $500.00 for this online-only, open access, Journal.
 In return the copyrights for the published case will remain the property of the authors.
 Fees are not required until after manuscript acceptance.
 A Case Report will be only be considered for publication if it describes a new disease, important original observation, or a unique technical approach and succinctly reviews the relevant literature.
 Case Reports should not exceed 1200 words, three figures, and 20 references, with an overall limit of 12 typewritten double-spaced pages with 12-point font and 1-inch margins.
 A brief 100-word non-structured abstract, uploaded as a separate file, should emphasize the important message illustrated by the case(s).
 Consent to publish must be obtained for each patient described in the submission.
 A statement regarding patient consent must be included in the introduction.
 Written consent must be provided to the Editorial Office if requested.
 If your institution does not have a standard publication consent form, you may use the Case Report Patient Consent Form.